-There has been an ongoing focus for the WOWC over the past few years on workforce retention and expansion.
+ISSUE There has been an ongoing focus for the WOWC over the past few years on workforce retention and expansion.
 This has been highlighted in the collaborative regional work through the Western Ontario Workforce Strategy.

-The WOWC requires several important considerations regarding workforce development in rural Western Ontario, both to support economic growth and to stabilize the regional economy.

-Rural Western Ontario requires provincial funding for rural transportation and childcare; these are both critical factors in helping get people to work.
-There is also a growing and urgent need for health care and social assistance workers in the region, particularly in long-term care.
+THE ASK Rural Western Ontario requires provincial funding for rural transportation and childcare, which are both critical factors in helping get people to work.
+The WOWC requests that the government consult with small and rural municipalities to focus on areas outside of major urban centres and provide more assistance in long-term care and early childhood education.